Skip to main content

 Some of ProProfs’ additional features include a knowledge base for self-service, allowing customers to access articles and FAQs.
 And its live chat software allows for real-time support via a web widget.
 ProProfs also has surveys that help teams collect feedback and track customer satisfaction (CSAT).

-Pricing: Plans start at $19.99 per operator a month.
-A free plan and a 15-day free trial are available.
+Pricing: Plans start at $19.99 per user/month, billed annually.
+A free plan is available.

 14. Help Scout